 Stop the heat therapy immediately if you experience severe numbness in the area you’re applying the heat and see your doctor.

 People with open wounds, decreased sensation in the skin and bleeding disorders should avoid heat therapy.

-As always, the best source for advice on treating your migraines is your own migraine specialist.
+As always, the best source for advice on treating migraine is your own migraine specialist.
 These descriptions of natural remedies are provided only for informational purposes.
 You should begin no treatment regimen, medication or supplement without first checking with your physician.
-Again, this information should in no way substitute or be mistaken for medical advice.